zBritva/PowerBI-visuals-docs/RVisualTutorial/TutorialFunnelPlot/README.md

 ## Story about the "Funnel Plot"<a name="chapter-0"></a>
-This [atricle from The Gaurdian](https://www.theguardian.com/commentisfree/2011/oct/28/bad-science-diy-data-analysis) tells us the inspiring story about how using the wrong visualization tools can lead to the wrong conclusion.
+This [article from The Gaurdian](https://www.theguardian.com/commentisfree/2011/oct/28/bad-science-diy-data-analysis) tells us the inspiring story about how using the wrong visualization tools can lead to the wrong conclusion.
 The real hero of this story is the funnel plot, which can be used for comparing institutional performance and medical data analysis.

 ![funnel plot image](fp.JPG)